Lack Township, Juniata County, Pennsylvania: Geography

 Lack Township occupies the southwestern end of Juniata County and is bordered by Mifflin County to the northwest, Tuscarora Township to the northeast, Perry and Franklin Counties to the southeast and Huntingdon County to the southwest.

-Unincorporated communities in the township include Blacklog and Krause in the valley between Blacklog Mountain and Shade Mountain, Cross Keys and Peru Mills along PA 35, and Spears Grove, Waterloo, and Perulack along PA 75.
+Unincorporated communities in the township include Blacklog and Krause in the valley between Blacklog Mountain and Shade Mountain, Cross Keys and Peru Mills along Pennsylvania Route 35, and Spears Grove, Waterloo, and Perulack along Pennsylvania Route 75 (PA 75).
 East Waterford, a census-designated place largely in Tuscarora Township, extends west into Lack Township along PA 75.

 Demographics

 As of the census of 2000, there were 750 people, 292 households, and 219 families residing in the township.
 The population density was 13.2 people per square mile (5.1/km^{2}).
 There were 570 housing units at an average density of 10.0/sq mi (3.9/km^{2}).
 The racial makeup of the township was 99.07% White, 0.13% African American, and 0.80% from two or more races.
 Hispanic or Latino of any race were 0.27% of the population.

-There were 292 households, out of which 27.4% had children under the age of 18 living with them, 61.6% were married couples living together, 4.5% had a female householder with no husband present, and 24.7% were non-families.
-20.9% of all households were made up of individuals, and 11.3% had someone living alone who was 65 years of age or older.
+There were 292 households, out of which 27.4% had children under the age of eighteen living with them; 61.6% were married couples living together, 4.5% had a female householder with no husband present, and 24.7% were non-families.
+20.9% of all households were made up of individuals, and 11.3% had someone living alone who was sixty-five years of age or older.

 The average household size was 2.57 and the average family size was 2.95.

-In the township the population was spread out, with 23.2% under the age of 18, 8.7% from 18 to 24, 22.8% from 25 to 44, 29.3% from 45 to 64, and 16.0% who were 65 years of age or older.
-The median age was 42 years.
-For every 100 females, there were 103.3 males.
-For every 100 females age 18 and over, there were 111.8 males.
+Within the township, the population was spread out, with 23.2% who were under the age of eighteen, 8.7% who were aged eighteen to twenty-four, 22.8% who were aged twenty-five to fort-four, 29.3% who were aged forty-five to sixty-four, and 16.0% who were sixty-five years of age or older.
+The median age was forty-two years.

+For every one hundred females, there were 103.3 males.
+For every one hundred females who were aged eighteen or older, there were 111.8 males.

 The median income for a household in the township was $29,565, and the median income for a family was $32,115.
-Males had a median income of $26,635 versus $19,063 for females.
+Males had a median income of $26,635 compared with that of $19,063 for females.

 The per capita income for the township was $14,016.

-About 9.0% of families and 14.9% of the population were below the poverty line, including 28.4% of those under age 18 and 7.9% of those age 65 or over.
+Approximately 9.0% of families and 14.9% of the population were living below the poverty line, including 28.4% of those who were under the age of eighteen and 7.9% of those who were aged sixty-five or older.